ejpsoil/soildata-assimilation-guidance/docs/cookbook/mapserver.md

 ## MapServer and WMTS

 MapServer does not provide tile services (WMTS) itself, but is often combined with a separate tool, [mapcache](https://mapserver.org/mapcache/), which provides tile service on top of a MapServer instance.
 Tile services are generally a safer option with respect to Quality of Service, but less dynamic in update and styling options.
 An interesting option is to use the WMS option of Mapcache, which uses a cache of tiles as a source to provide WMS services.

+## Validate a Mapserver WMS as INSPIRE View service

+You need to set up a [tunnel](../utils/localtunnel.md) so the [INSPIRE validator](https://inspire.ec.europa.eu/validator/home/index.html) will be able to assess your local service.

 ## Read more: